Cold spinach artichoke dip is a versatile easy appetizer that is great for spreading on toasted bread, crackers, or pita chips.

-Spinach artichoke dip is a tangy appetizer featuring cooked spinah and artichokes blended with a creamy mixture of cream cheese, mayo, and sour cream.
+Spinach artichoke dip is a tangy appetizer featuring cooked spinach and artichokes blended with a creamy mixture of cream cheese, mayo, and sour cream.
 Seasonings such as garlic, crushed red pepper, and Parmesan are added to round out the flavor.
-This is a versatile dip that can be prepared in many different ways.
+This easy recipe is a versatile chilled dip that can be prepared in many different ways with simple ingredients.

 How to Make Cold Spinach Artichoke Dip

-Making cold spinach artichoke dip is easy because all of the ingredients simply get blended together.
+Making cold spinach artichoke dip is easy because all of the ingredients simply get blended together in a large mixing bowl.
 However, you can make it even easier if you warm the cream cheese first.
-Warmed cream cheese is softer so it blends with the mayo and sour cream with much less hassle.
+Warmed cream cheese is softer so it blends with the mayo, sour cream, and the rest of the artichoke mixture with much less hassle.
 I also recommend squeezing your thawed spinach to release the excess liquid.
-The liquid will make your dip too watery and change the flavor.
+The liquid will make your creamy dip too watery and change the flavor.
 Work in batches either squeezing it in your hands or wrap it in cheesecloth or a paper towel.

-I like the subtle heat a few crushed red peppers brings to this cold appetizer, it contrasts nicely with the tangy flavor.
-However, if you or your guests are averse to heat, you can certainly omit them.
-You also, don’t even need to serve this cold.
-Spinach artichoke dip tastes fantastic when heated as well.
+Cold artichoke dip tastes fantastic when heated as well.
 To serve it warm, just microwave the dip until it is heated through.
-Alternatively, if you are craving a cheesy dip, add mozzarella to this recipe and bake it until it is gooey and delicious!
+Alternatively, if you are craving a cheesy dip, add mozzarella cheese to this recipe and bake it until it is gooey and delicious!

 What to Serve with Cold Spinach Artichoke Dip

-Bread and crackers are the best accompaniments to serve with cold spinach artichoke dip.
-However, toasted pumpernickel rye is my all time favorite.
-Rye bread and spinach artichoke dip has always been a classic combination and, in particular, serving this cold dip on warmly toasted slices creates a flavorful contrast.
-Beyond rye bread, sourdough or even a simple French baguette would be great serving choices.
-Otherwise, hearty gourmet crackers or pita chips would also be an appropriate option.
+Bread, tortilla chips, and crackers are the best accompaniments to serve with cold spinach artichoke dip.
+However, toasted pumpernickel rye is my all-time favorite.
+Rye bread and spinach artichoke dip have always been a classic combination and, in particular, serving this cold dip on warmly toasted slices creates a flavorful contrast.
+Beyond rye bread, sourdough bread or even a simple French baguette would be great serving choices.
+Otherwise, hearty gourmet crackers or pita chips would also be appropriate options.

 Cold Spinach Artichoke Dip